ChimeraTK/DeviceAccess/doc/spec_exceptionHandling.md

 - 1.1.1 The written flag cannot be replaced by comparing the version number of the recoveryAccessor and the version number stored in the RecoveryHelper, because normal writes (without exceptions) would not update the version number of the recoveryAccessor.

 - 1.1.2 The ordering guarantee cannot work across DeviceModules anyway.
 Different devices may go offline and recover at different times.
 Even in case of two DeviceModules which actually refer to the same hardware device there is no synchronisation mechanism which ensures the recovering procedure is done in a defined order.

+- 1.2.5 The cppext::future_queue in the TransferFuture is a notification queue and hence of the type void.
+So we don't have to "invent" any value.
+Also this injection of values is legal, since the queue is multi-producer but single-consumer.
+This means, potentially concurrent injection of values while the actual accessor might also write to the queue is allowed.
+Also, the application is the only receiver of values of this queue, so injecting values cannot disturb the backend in any way.

 - 1.5.3 The written flag for the recoveryAccessor is used to report loss of data.
 If the loss of data is already reported directly, it should not later be reported again.
 Hence the written flag is set even if there was a loss of data in this context.